 “Recycling programs address some of those concerns.
 But not everyone recycles,” notes Art Ragauskas.
 He is a Georgia Institute of Technology chemist in Atlanta who is working to make plastics safer.

 Some of the chemicals used to make plastic, such as plasticizers, do break down.

 American, Canadian and European governments have banned several types of phthalates in children’s toys.
-But phthalates are still used in products such as shower curtains, car parts and food packaging.
+But phthalates still are used in products such as shower curtains, car parts and food packaging.
 That means most of us are exposed to phthalates every day.